holdensmagicalunicorn/tornadorpc/README.md

     python run_tests.py

-This will test a few basic utilites and the XMLRPC system.
+This will test a few basic utilities and the XMLRPC system.
 If you wish to test the JSONRPC system, run the following:

     python run_tests.py --json